 The Company's trade receivables are primarily due from local natural gas and electric distribution companies whose creditworthiness is periodically evaluated and financial conditions monitored.
 Security is generally required if a customer fails to meet the Company's creditworthiness tests.
 If a current customer's financial condition deteriorates to a point where the Company deems there is a likelihood of a current receivable being uncollectible, it will record a provision for uncollectible accounts.
-The Company's trade receivables reflected on the accompanying Consolidated Balance Sheets are net of its provision for uncollectible accounts of less than \$0.01 million at December 31, 2009 and 2008.
+The Company's trade receivables reflected on the accompanying Consolidated Balance Sheets are net of its provision for uncollectible accounts of approximately \$0.3 million for the year ended December 31, 2010 and \$0.01 million for the year ended December 31, 2009, respectively.